 Then: Cheese sticks were just so much fun back then, but after a while even Son noticed that daily cheese sticks were, well, to put it bluntly, clogging him up.

 Now: Today, I’d skip the cheese most days, but occasionally would include a very small square of high quality cheese.
-For dairy free, a small piece of a Daiya non-dairy “cheese” wedge would work.
+For dairy free, a small piece of a Daiya non-dairy “cheese” wedge or a nut-based cheese like Kite Hill would work.

 Photo courtesy of Smashed Peas and Carrots